Things to do in Montréal this July 2026

 Find foodstuffs from local artisans as well as imported delicacies at Montréal’s public markets, and shop local and eco-friendly at the most fabulous vintage boutiques in the city.
 Pick out the perfect new books for friends and family from Montréal’s bookstores, and dive into a wide world of music at Montréal’s excellent vinyl stores.

 Forgot to pick up souvenirs?
-Fear not, Montréal-Trudeau International Airport (YUL) has got you covered.
-The focus on local goods in both the domestic and the international zones range from foods to goods, including scarves and bags from m0851, yoga gear from Lolë and novels by local authors.
+Fear not, Montréal-Trudeau International Airport (YUL)has got you covered.
+The focus on local goods in both the domestic and the international zones range from food to goods, including scarves and bags from M0851, yoga gear from Lolë and novels by local authors.
 Start your foray at Découvrir Montréal.

 July art and exhibitions

-Summertime is alive in museums and galleries around town, so get the full low-down in our seasonal exhibition overview
+The cultural season is in full effect in museums and galleries around town, so get the full low-down in our seasonal exhibition overview.
+At PHI, throughout July you can see

 Not far from the city, climb aboard railway cars, learn about the history of the railroad and explore miniature railways at the Exporail the Canadian Railway Museum.